93Alliance/ngx-autounsubscrb/README.md

 ## Usage

+When using this decorator, you must implement the `OnDestroy` method.

- - `@AutoUnsubscrb()` --- Unsubscribe member variable and temp variable when destroy.
+ - `@AutoUnsubscrb(options: Options)` --- Unsubscribe member variable and temp variable when destroy.

+ eg.
  ```
  import { MAutoAdd, AutoUnsubscrb } from '@flywine93/ngx-autounsubscrb';
  @AutoUnsubscrb()